 Until the quarter ended March 31st, 2020, Mason Graphite was engaged in the development of its 100% owned Lac Gueret graphite property located in Québec, Canada.
-Substantially, all of the Company's efforts were devoted to financing and developing this property.
+The Company's main focus was developing this property.
 The Company has a National Instrument 43-101 compliant technical report for its mineral reserve and resource estimate and for a feasibility study on the Lac Gueret property.

-But, since April 2020, due to the current situation of surplus natural graphite on the world markets, combined with the very unfavorable conditions of the stock markets for the financing of natural resources projects and, moreover, with the global pandemic of COVID-19, the Company has taken the decision to postpone, until such time as is deemed appropriate, the development of the mine and the concentrator (Lac Gueret first transformation project).
+Since April 2020, due to the current situation of surplus natural graphite on the world markets, combined with the very unfavorable conditions of the stock markets for the financing of natural resources projects and, moreover, with the global pandemic of COVID-19, the Company has taken the decision to postpone, until such time as is deemed appropriate, the development of the mine and the concentrator (Lac Gueret first transformation project).
 Management now focuses mainly its resources on the value-added product project (VAP or second transformation project).

-Interim management's discussion and analysis - Quarterly highlights For the three-month periods ended September 30, 2020 and 2019 (Expressed in Canadian dollars)
+Interim management's discussion and analysis - Quarterly highlights For the three and six-month periods ended December 31, 2020 and 2019 (Expressed in Canadian dollars)